Our Current Projects

 Providing Advice to MBIE on the Standards Setting Process

-The Minister of Commerce and Consumer Affairs has asked the Prime Minister’s Chief Science Advisor to work jointly with the Ministry of Business, Innovation, and Employment (MBIE) on how science is currently treated in the New Zealand standards setting process, and how this can be improved.
-(Hon Min Faafoi’s press release is here).
+The Minister of Commerce and Consumer Affairs asked the Prime Minister’s Chief Science Advisor to work jointly with the Ministry of Business, Innovation, and Employment (MBIE) on how science is currently treated in the New Zealand standards setting process, and how this can be improved (Hon Min Faafoi’s press release is here).
 Our role is future focussed, to give input as to how scientific evidence might be better used to inform the standards setting process, particularly advice on how processes should accommodate new scientific evidence when it becomes available.
-You can see the Terms of Reference for this work on the MBIE webpage.